Degrees

 Faculty in academic disciplines and career and technical education programs administer meaningful, action-oriented assessments of their curricular effectiveness through Academic Program Review.
 The crux of College of DuPage’s Academic Program Review process is a discipline-wide student outcomes assessment project developed by each discipline/program.

-The type of assessment varies from one discipline/program to another and is reflective of its needs.
-For example, disciplines/ programs with capstone courses may use a portfolio as their project; whereas, those with large-enrollment introductory courses may use a multiple-choice exam that is given to all sections.
+The type of assessment varies from one discipline/program to another and is reflect of its needs.
+For examples, disciplines/programs with capstone courses may use a portfolio as their project; whereas, those with large-enrollment introductory courses may use a multiple-choice exam that is given to all sections.
 Additionally, program accreditation bodies may have competency-based instruments that are used by the College to assess student learning.
-The assessment results are evaluated and used by the discipline/program to develop plans for curriculum updates, student learning and program enhancements.
+The assessment results are evaluated and used by the discipline/program to develop plans for curriculum updates, student learning, and program enhancements.

 Reading Placement Testing